GM to slash jobs and production, cancel some car models

-DETROIT/WASHINGTON (Reuters) - General Motors Co will cut car production, stop building several slow-selling models, and slash its North American workforce, its biggest restructuring in North America since its bankruptcy a decade ago.
+DETROIT/WASHINGTON (Reuters) - General Motors Co said on Monday it will cut production of slow-selling models and slash its North American workforce in the face of a stagnant market for traditional gas-powered sedans, shifting more investment to electric and autonomous vehicles.

+The announcement is the biggest restructuring in North America for the U.S. No. 1 carmaker since its bankruptcy a decade ago.

+GM said it will take pre-tax charges of $3 billion to $3.8 billion to pay for the cutbacks, but expects the actions to improve annual free cash flow by $6 billion by the end of 2020.

 GM plans to halt production next year at three assembly plants - Lordstown, Ohio, Hamtramck, Michigan, and Oshawa, Ontario.
-The company also plans to stop building several models now assembled at those plants, including the Chevrolet Cruze, the Cadillac CT6 and the Buick LaCrosse.
+The company also plans to stop building several models now assembled at those plants, including the Chevrolet Cruze, the Cadillac CT6 and the Buick LaCrosse, the sources said.

-GM said it will shift more investment to electric and autonomous vehicles.

-The issue will be addressed in talks with the United Auto Workers union next year.
-GM Chief Executive Officer Mary Barra made calls early on Monday to disclose the plan.
+Plants in Baltimore, Maryland, and Warren, Michigan that assemble powertrain components have no products assigned to them after 2019 and thus are at risk of closure, the company said.
+It will also close two factories outside North America, but did not identify those plants.

+Its North American salaried workforce, including engineers and executives, will be by 15 per cent, or about 8,000 jobs.
+The company said it will cut executive ranks by 25 per cent to “streamline decision making.”

 Cost pressures on GM and other automakers and suppliers have increased as demand waned for traditional sedans.
 The company has said tariffs on imported steel, imposed earlier this year by the Trump administration, have cost it $1 billion.